lilota/lilota.github.io/README.md

 ```
 sleep 5; #sleeps for 5 seconds
 ```

 ## if statements:

+If a condition is true, then do something if it isn't then do something else
 Syntax: if {condition} {do this} elseif {condition} {do this} else {do this}

 #### Example: